nelsonjchen/gargantuan-takeout-rocket/BACKUP_JOURNAL.md

 * Google Takeout kept completely failing
 * Had to split up services.
 * Made it to two takeouts.
 * Still about ~1.6TB?
-Something around there.
+Something around there must have been deleted in my own cleanup.
 * Bucket for some of them are in "datalibration" bucket.
-Back to US?
+Everything back to US?
+* Otherwise, the transfer was pretty uneventful and it worked rather well.

 ## December 2023